Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,5416.966666666666,5436.988277.md

 ### Transcript

-> that I wanted to design I didn't really have too much requirements I guess I actually prefer working on a game that I would not play than a game that I would
+> that I wanted to design I didn't really have too much requirements I guess I actually prefer working on a game that I would not play than a game that I would play because then it doesn't get like